-Where I come from, most people I knew had dirt under their fingernails, farmers touched their soil.
+Where I come from, people had dirt under their fingernails; farmers touched their soil.

 Popping and creaking in the unrelenting July sun, the rusty tin roof on our old farmhouse was seething with heat like it was letting off steam.
 It was no mirage.
 It was Mississippi, hot, humid, hard-time Mississippi.

-In 1955 at age eight, just out of the first grade, I knew there had to be life beyond farming and country living.
-I was already thinking of, and looking for a way out.
-Dreaming was more like it, because, I was short on specifics.
+In 1955 at age eight, just out of the first grade, I knew there had to be life beyond farming and backcountry living.
+I was already thinking of and looking for a way out.
+Dreaming was more like it because I was short on specifics.

-Up the two front steps, the six-foot deep front porch spanned the 30-foot width of the house, A swing hung from a rafter on the right side of the porch, an Adirondack chair, and a few straight backs sat on the floor nearby.
+Up the two front steps, the six-foot deep front porch spanned the 36-foot width of the house, A swing hung from a rafter on the right side of the porch, an Adirondack chair, and a few straight backs sat on the floor nearby.
 The 10-foot wide hall ran all the way through the middle.

-Access to our 13 x 13 foot kitchen, to the right of the back porch, had light blue walls and dark linoleum floor covering.
+Access to our 13 x 13 foot kitchen, to the right from the back porch, had light blue walls and dark linoleum floor covering.
 Daddy’s straight back chair sat at the head of the “eating table,” and a long bench on one side and few upright chairs surrounded the rest.
 Three hutches served as cupboards.
 One featured a built-in flour sifter.
-The main attraction was anchored in the corner, a large black cast-iron wood-burning cook stove (circa 1930) with its four burners, baking oven and two warming closets.
+Anchored in a corner, near the entry door, rested the main attraction — a large black cast-iron wood burning cook stove (circa 1930) with its four burners, baking oven and two warming closets.

 There was a 13 x 13-foot living-sleeping room, on each side, midway through the breezeway.
-Mom and Dads were on the right.
+Momma and Daddies were on the right.
 The original wood plank flooring was worn smooth from decades of foot traffic.
-Oval framed pictures of relatives long passed hung on the unpainted walls.
-A rustic black iron bedstead supported a feather bed on its frame, and a couple of straight back hickory chairs with bulrush seats rested nearby.
+Oval-framed pictures of relatives long passed hung on the unpainted walls.
+A rustic black iron bedstead supported a feather bed on its frame, and a couple of straight-back hickory chairs with bulrush seats rested nearby.

-A fireplace with a small hearth and brick surround rested in the center of the outer wall.
+A fireplace with a small hearth and brick surround stood in the center of the outer wall.
 A pair of blackened Andirons embellished with the image of a dog was used to raise the logs off the hearth and prevent them from falling forward.
 Two tall translucent vases filled with noteworthy papers sat on the mantel.
-An old dresser missing its mirror, was stationed in the corner near the fireplace.
-Mommas foot powered Honeymoon (brand) sewing machine (circa 1910) rested nearby.
+An old dresser, missing its mirror, was stationed in the corner near the fireplace.
+Momma’s foot-powered Honeymoon (brand) sewing machine (circa 1910) rested nearby.

-A window of about three to five feet, configured with 8 x 10 inch sheets of glass, was located to the right of the fireplace, and yielded a view north and the gravel road.
-Some of the panes were held in place with dressmaker pins and needles pushed into their wooden frames.
+A window about five feet tall, and three feet wide, configured with 8 x 10-inch sheets of glass, was located to the right of the fireplace and yielded a view north toward the gravel road.
+Some panes were held in place with dressmaker pins and needles pushed into their wooden frames.
 A similar window on the right side wall provided a view of the front porch and beyond.

-The room across the hall was identical and similarly furnished, except for an additional bed and walls that were painted a light blue.
+The room across the hall was identical and similarly furnished, except for an additional bed and walls painted a light blue.

-Lighting for all rooms was provided by two kerosene lamps with dark orange bowls (fonts), flat cotton wicks, and 8-inch high chimney globes.
+Lighting for all rooms was provided by two kerosene lamps with dark orange fonts, flat cotton wicks, and 8-inch high chimney globes.
 The 10 to 15-lumen output of each lamp, provided about the same brightness as one medium-sized candle.

 Still standing.
 Swan Family Farmhouse (below) as seen in 2013.
 Maintained by Don's elderly and amazing brother Dale.
 Note the original stone foundation.
 Built circa 1898.
 (Swan collection)

-We fabricated a windless using a short sweet-gum log with handle, and a rope and pulley system, along with a galvanized-gallon bucket to draw water from our 20-foot deep well.
+A fabricated windless using a short sweet-gum log with a handle, rope and pulley system, and a galvanized-gallon bucket was used to draw water from our 20-foot deep well.
 In the summer when we needed it the most, it was barely adequate for our needs.
 Covered by an open tin shed, the well was just a few feet to the right of the front porch, besides a sweet shrub bush.

-In the large backyard apple, peach, pecan, walnut, and fig trees grew along with Scuppernong and other grapes varieties.
-Farther behind the house, our 8 x 15-foot smokehouse, with its high ceiling, abutted a grove of long leaf pines.
-Our pigpen was to the left, about 200 feet, down wind.
+In the large backyard, apple, peach, pecan, walnut, and fig trees grew along with Scuppernong and other grapes varieties.
+Farther behind the house, our 8 x 15-foot smokehouse, with its high ceiling, abutted a grove of longleaf pines.
+Our pigpen was to the left, about 200 feet, usually downwind.

-A portion of the front yard from the porch to the gravel road looked like the infield of a baseball diamond.
-As an alternative to grass (not uncommon at the time), Momma had scraped the area clear of any vegetation using a hoe and maintained it that way.
+A portion of the front yard from the porch to the gravel road looked like the dirt infield of a baseball diamond.
+As an alternative to grass (not uncommon at the time), Momma scraped the area clear of any vegetation using a hoe and maintained it that way.

-Just to the left, was Momma’s impressive 20 x 20-foot varietal flower garden was just to the left of the front porch.
-She planted, nurtured and cared for this beautiful plot — envied by those who had the fortune to walk into Momma’s version of peace and tranquility — with her fragrant magnolias, dahlias, snowballs, hydrangeas, black-eyed-Susan’s and other beauties.
+Momma’s impressive 20 x 20-foot varietal flower garden was just to the left of the front porch.
+She planted, nurtured, and cared for that beautiful plot — envied by those who had the fortune to walk into Momma’s version of peace and tranquility — with her fragrant magnolias, dahlias, snowballs, hydrangeas, black-eyed Susans, and other beauties.

-A sharecropper’s shack, with its roof collapsing, sat 200 feet to the north, making our dogtrot look pretty good; a reminder that our family, may have had even harder times.
+With its roof collapsing, a sharecropper’s shack sat 200 feet to the north, making our dogtrot look pretty good, a reminder that our family may have had even harder times.
 Still, most of my clothes and shoes were hand-me-downs from my older cousin Frankie.
-Having footwear in the summer months was not an issue, my brother and I went barefoot.
+But having footwear in the summer months was not an issue; my brother and I went barefoot.

 Across the road, some large sweet gum trees stood beside a few smaller cedars.
-Slightly to the right two 10 x 12 x 15-foot tall structures, served as corn and cotton cribs.
+Slightly to the right, two 10 x 12 x 15-foot tall structures, served as corn and cotton cribs.
 A small chicken coop was attached to one.
-Still farther to the right rested our 20 x 30-foot barn, the roof and sides covered with corrugated tin; behind it was a corral large enough for feeding the livestock.
+Still farther to the right rested our 20 x 30-foot barn, with its roof and sides covered with corrugated tin; behind it was a corral large enough for feeding a few livestock.
 No far to the right of the barn was a half-acre field, our nearest cotton patch.

 The narrow gravel road that ran past our house, just thirty feet from our doorsteps, was seldom traveled, led to pretty much nowhere, and didn’t hit pavement for miles.
 For me, a passing vehicle was an event.
 Six days a week, I could expect about three, the mail carrier, a farm truck, or tractor.

-Sitting on the edge of the front porch facing south toward the pigpen in my Big Buck™ overalls, I was trying to cool my heels by swinging my legs, and trying to reach the shaded grass when I remembered a chore I’d forgotten.
+Sitting on the edge of the front porch facing south toward the pigpen in my Big Buck™ overalls, I was swinging my legs and trying to reach the shaded grass to cool my heels when I remembered a chore I’d forgotten.

-I dropped my feet into the six-inch tall Johnson grass, made a sharp turn right and raced 40 feet or so toward the backyard, and stopped under a scrawny crab apple tree that bore ample fruit, which sadly fell to the ground too early for good eating.
-It was ideal, however, for the hogs.
-I was tossing the little apples into a bushel basket when I heard the sound of a vehicle, fast approaching from the north, blocked from my site by the house.
+I dropped my feet into the six-inch tall Johnson grass, made a sharp turn right and raced 40 feet or so toward the backyard, and stopped under a scrawny crab apple tree.
+Its fruit fell too early for good eating; however, it was suitable for the hogs.
+I was tossing the sad apples into a bushel basket when I heard the sound of a vehicle, fast approaching from the north, blocked from my site by the house.

 I sprinted hard toward the road with my toes planted in the grass.
 I made it in time to get a perfect view.
 Not more than 20 feet directly in front of me was a speeding car kicking up rocks and dust.
 But it was no farmer hauling hay, nor a local heading to a fishing hole.